LucianoAdonis/lucianoadonis.github.io/pages/confluence.md

 >"To plant a garden is to believe in tomorrow." – Audrey Hepburn

-Based on my experience, when you facilitate the patterns and tools to make the process of documenting less taxing, people will be more willing to cooperate and improve things.
+Based on my experience, when you facilitate the patterns and tools to make documenting less taxing, people will be more willing to cooperate and improve things.
 When they see the value it provides, it is easier to invest time knowing that it will be helpful to someone, even if that person is yourself in the future.

-The thing is, unless you have read or seen good examples, you probably don't know how to get to that point or what tools to use to get there or at least closer, so this mini-book tries to solve that!
+Unless you have read or seen good examples, you probably don’t know how to get to that point or what tools to use to get there or at least closer, so this mini-book tries to solve that!

-I'll try to be as structured as possible when building from scratch rather than trying to jump into complex topics like Dynamic Documentation—oh yes, it gets better.
+I’ll try to be as structured as possible when building from scratch rather than trying to jump into complex topics like Dynamic Documentation—oh yes, it gets better.

 # Page Layout

-Often overlooked, [Page Layouts, Columns and Sections](https://confluence.atlassian.com/doc/page-layouts-columns-and-sections-275188613.html) can significantly improve how you display content and help you to accentuate key points.
+Often overlooked, [Page Layouts, Columns, and Sections](https://confluence.atlassian.com/doc/page-layouts-columns-and-sections-275188613.html) can significantly improve how you display content and help you to accentuate key points.

-Instead of scrolling through a vertical monolith of text, you can use the page space to create a more dynamic and engaging structure.
+Instead of presenting your content as a dense, vertical monolith of text, you can transform the page space into a dynamic, engaging structure that captivates your audience.

-The following page, which is a dummy (thanks, ChatGPT), would be your run-of-the-mill page in Confluence.
+The following page, a dummy (thanks, ChatGPT), would be your run-of-the-mill page in Confluence.
 Let's see it!

 <img class="myImg" src="../images/confluence/pagelayout-example-1.png" alt="pagelayout-example-1" style="border: 2px solid #000; border-radius: 4px; padding: 5px; cursor: pointer;">